NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Results

+Table~\ref{table:PTV} shows that NIERT also outperforms existing methods on the PTV dataset, for example, the average MSE ($\times 10^{-3}$) of NIERT is significantly lower than all other methods (\textbf{1.954} \textit{v.s.} 17.125).
+Similarly, the pre-trained NIERT shows better performance.
+This demonstrates the effectiveness of our NIERT and pre-training method in the 2D particle tracking velocimetry scenario.

-\textbf{Accuracy on PhysioNet dataset:} Table \ref{table:PhysioNet} suggests that on the PhysioNet dataset, NIERT also outperforms the existing approaches, e.g., when controlling the ratio of observed points to be 50\%, NIERT achieves an average MSE ($\times 10^{-3}$) of 2.868, significantly lower than other approaches.
+Table~\ref{table:PhysioNet} suggests that on the PhysioNet dataset for irregularly-sampled time series interpolation, NIERT also outperforms the existing approaches, e.g., when controlling the ratio of observed points to be 50\%, the interpolation error of NIERT significantly lower than other approaches (\textbf{2.868} \textit{v.s.} 4.139).
 Again, NIERT with the pre-training technique shows better performance.
 The advantages of NIERT hold across various settings of the ratio of the observed points.

-Taken together, these results demonstrate the power of NIERT for numerical interpolation in multiple application fields, including interpolating the scattered data generated using mathematical functions, reconstructing temperature fields, and interpolating time-series data.
+Taken together, these results demonstrate the power of NIERT for numerical interpolation in multiple application fields, including mathematical function interpolation, temperature field reconstruction, particle tracking velocimetry, and interpolating irregularly-sampled time-series data.
+These results also show that the proposed pre-training technique can give NIERT interpolators strong generalization capabilities.